top of page

 Becoming a Film Critic!

-How: How would you change the film?
-How would you change the ending / character(s) / the setting or the time period?
+• How would you change the film?
+Would you change the ending, a character, the setting, or even the time period?
+Would the story still work?

-Who: Who is the main character and who are the secondary characters?
-How do we know this?
-Who is the film aimed at and why might that be so?
-Who do you identify with and its that the same as your favourite character?
+• Who is the film made for, and why?
+Who do you connect with most — and is that the same as your favourite character?

 Coming Soon - in a Film Club Near You - Our Own Made Films!